You’ve probably heard the numbers on Americans’ vacation habits. They’re not pretty.

 For instance, a study conducted in Germany, where people have and take many more vacation days, found that, “One single short vacation of four nights has positive effects on the well-being, recovery, strain, and perceived stress of middle managers, independent of the mode of vacation.”

-Then there’s the study from Destinations Analysts that found that 8 out of every 10 employees feel vacations are important to their job satisfaction, and the one from Capital One that found more than half of business owners don’t take vacations.
+Then there’s the study from Destination Analysts that found that 8 out of every 10 employees feel vacations are important to their job satisfaction, and the one from Capital One that found more than half of business owners don’t take vacations.

 We’re not getting away from it all, and when we do, too often it’s a “workcation,” where the laptop comes along and the Zoom venue changes from the basement to the hotel room.